chesterzcl/GSP/README.md

 ![KEESHOND_NC_051822 1_15139406_15247997](https://github.com/user-attachments/assets/916cfd80-487e-4b03-adec-c084abdf8420)

-We also provide a preconfigured nextflow pipeline implementation of this tool starting from different stages of WGS data.
+We also provide a nextflow pipeline implementation of this tool starting from different stages of WGS data.
 Please move to WiKi page for detailed guide on using the pipeline.